sylGauthier/recipes/src/flammkuchen.md

    The thin parts will get a bit brown.
 6. Put salt and pepper.

+## Notes

-It's recommended to take it down from the baking tray and let it cool down for 2-5 minutes before eating.
+- It's recommended to take it down from the baking tray and let it cool down for 2-5 minutes before eating.

 ## Contributors